fmazzasc/TAD_Exercises/README.md

 # Overview
+All the resulting plots are saved in `plots/`
 ### Exercises 2.1 and 2.2
 - Ex 2.1 is rewritten using numpy arrays (`decay.py`).
-Using the numpy formalism one can avoid to directly loop over the remaining nuclei creating a numpy array of random numbers.
+The numpy formalism allows me to avoid to directly loop over the remaining nuclei creating a numpy array of random numbers.
 The result of the decay process is compared with the exponential distribution showing good agreement
 - Ex 2.2 is solved in `n_decays.py`.
 Please note that the `ROOT TH1D` is filled using the method `fill_hist` from root_numpy(`pip install root_numpy`)